open-telemetry/otel-arrow/docs/arrow_schema.md

 Attributes are represented as a map of key-value pairs.
 The key is a dictionary encoded string, and the value is a sparse union of string, int64, float64, bool, and binary.
 The dictionary encoding is used to reduce the size of the payload.
-The sparse union is used to represent the value type.
+The sparse union is used to represent the value type in a flexible and extensible way.

 ```yaml
 # Attributes Arrow Schema (declaration used in other schemas)